sjsu-lee-lab/RNA-seq-Nextflow-Pipeline-for-Illumina-and-Nanopore/README.md

 ```

 ## Resources
 Since the input data are part of a private research, their file paths are left empty in [`nextflow.config`](nextflow.config).
+The same thing goes to the paths of the genome and annotation files.
 Make sure you declare them from the command line using their corresponding parameters when running the pipeline.
+You can also add the file paths to their rescpective parameters directly in [`nextflow.config`](nextflow.config) before running the pipeline.

-The custom R scripts for DESeq2 and FGSEA and the python script for the heatmaps are placed in the [`bin`](bin/) directory.
+As for the custom scripts, the R scripts for DESeq2 and FGSEA and the python script for the heatmaps are placed in the [`bin`](bin/) directory.
 Specifically, DESeq.R was written while taking into account the project's sample's names.
 You might want to consider modifying the part that parses the sample's names (lines 23-25, 32-38) to match your samples.

-The Conda environments used in this pipeline are specified in their respective YAML files in the [`envs`](envs/) directory
+The Conda environments used in this pipeline are specified in their respective YAML files in the [`envs`](envs/) directory.